Measles Information For Providers

 How do I test for measles?

-Lab testing is coordinated through Contra Costa Public Health Laboratory.
+Lab testing is coordinated through the Contra Costa Public Health Laboratory.
 The lab will run a reverse-transcription polymerase chain reaction (RT-PCR) test.

 Infection Control